98057/DuckyTails/README.md

 DuckyFlash G:
 ```

-Done!
+Tha's it!
 You are ready to go!

 ##Tips